 Channel assignment and transmit power assignments

-- Based on channel preference reports which list preferred channels, sent from APs to controller
+- Based on channel preference reports which list preferred channels, sent from APs to the controller

 Set reporting policies for steering and metrics reporting

-EasyMesh R2 will contain four key categories of features; traffic control, security, spectrum optimization and additional diagnostics.
+EasyMesh R2, which is now finalized, contains four key categories of features; traffic separation, security, spectrum optimization, and additional diagnostics.

 - Classify traffic to prioritize for QoS; map QoS-classes in, out, and between AP interfaces